Inventory movements are used to move stock around a warehouse. The method of moving stock depends on the warehouse location mode:

 Each SKU can be given a default and overflow location on the product record.
 These locations are selected by default when items are added or received into stock, but the location can always be amended during the receiving process.
 Since inventory for a single SKU can be stored multiple locations at any one time moving the items requires an internal stock movement to be carried out which indicates from which location the items are being taken from and where they are being moved to.
 Stock movements can only be done manually and do not create any accounting and do not effect FIFO.

 How to move a stock between warehouse locations

 Stock movements are only available when multiple concurrent warehouse location management is active.
 When using standard location management stock is moved by changing the location on the product record.

 - Go to Products > Internal stock movement.

-- Search for your product and click Move.
+- Search for the product and click Move.

 - The current locations and quantities will be displayed.
-Enter the number you want to move from each location.
+Enter the quantity to move from each location.

-- Select the location these items should be moved to.
+- Select the location these items should be moved into.